tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Note: Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 - - -